Using Different Types of Notebook¶

 %jdbc (hive) show tables

-Using the S3 tab in the Notebooks UI, you can upload a downloaded file (in CSV or other format) to an S3 location.
+From the Notebooks page of the QDS UI you can use the filesystem tab (S3, Blob, etc.,) to upload a downloaded file (in CSV or other format) to a Cloud location.

-To upload a file to an S3 location, follow these steps:
+To upload a file to a Cloud location, follow these steps:

-Click Choose File to browse to the location of the file and select it.
+Click Choose File, browse to the location of the file, and select it.

-Similarly, you can download a file from an S3 location.
-Select the file that you want to download from the S3 location and click the gear icon against the file.
-You can see Download as shown here.
+Similarly, you can download a file from a Cloud location.
+Select the file that you want to download, click the gear icon next to it, and choose Download, as illustrated in this S3 example.